2010-2019, AK, Compiled by James W. Blankenship jkblank1(at)sbcglobal.net

 Edward Blankenship; his

-father, Cecil Carr Blankenship; and a
+father, Cecil Carr Blankenship; and a baby sister.

 He is survived by his wife of 45 years, Marge; son, Christopher (Melodie) Blankenship; daughter, Linda and granddaughter, Jessica;